sap-tutorials/Tutorials/tutorials/iot-cf-create-device-model-api/iot-cf-create-device-model-api.md

 ## Details
 ### You will learn
-- How to create a device model in the SAP Cloud Platform Internet of Things Service using the Internet of Things API Service
+- How to create a device model in the Internet of Things Service using the Internet of Things API Service

 ### Time to Complete
 20 min